 Robert Carradine (Dr Rico Symes), Katie Savoy (Lorena Christmas), Rib Hillis (Hamm), Henssy Pichardo (Munoz), Hector Then (Harold), Mangui Rodriguez (Bonnie), Ton Evangelista (Rick Hoffman), Akari Endo (Veronica), Conan O’Brien (Himself)

-Among the gonzo shark films fad, the Sharktopus films count as some of the most miserably cheap.
+Among the gonzo shark films fad, the Sharktopus films count as some of the cheaper.
 Which is a shame as Roger Corman has on countless occasions proved himself a master at copying other people’s fads and offering up low-budget copies.
-Here he seems to have miscalculated and turned out two of the sorriest efforts to be found filling this particular niche.
+Here he seems to have miscalculated and turned out some of the sorriest efforts to be found filling this particular niche.
 Even The Asylum, who make a virtue of their penny-pinching, are turning out far better and more amusing gonzo shark films.
 Not to mention that they get the balance of tongue-in-cheek absurdity right far better than anything here, which leaves you unsure if it is being serious or not.

 Sharktopus vs Pteracuda is a film that fails to establish a conviction on almost every level and frequently just doesn’t seem to be even trying.
-The effects count as some of the shittiest in the entire gonzo killer shark fad.
+The effects count among some of the shittiest in the entire gonzo killer shark fad.
 The script is subpar even for these films.
 Robert Carradine gets into the past, while Rib Hillis presents a handsome stolidity.
 On the other hand, there are very broad comic caricatures from Henssy Pichardo and Hector Then.

 Kevin O’Neill has been a visual effects supervisor usually with Flat Earth Productions.
-He has directed several other films for Corman’s New Horizons with Dinocroc (2004), Dinoshark (2010), Attack of the 50 Foot Cheerleader (2012) and Dracano (2013), as well as Sharktopus vs Whalewolf.
+He has directed several other films for Roger Corman’s New Horizons with Dinocroc (2004), Dinoshark (2010), Attack of the 50 Foot Cheerleader (2012) and Dracano (2013), as well as Sharktopus vs Whalewolf.